s3664099/PrayerOrder/readme.md

 - some instances where the DB column name is used - should use a constant - possibly put it in the files where they're read
    eg: ($relationship = $relationship_service->get_relationship($user_id,$other_user['id']);)

-- Remove the constants to a separate file